puremourning/vimspector/README.md

 ### Exception breakpoints

-When starting debugging, you may be asekd a few questions about how to handle exceptoins.
+Exception breakpoints typically fire when an exception is throw or other error condition occurs.
+Depending on the debugger, when starting debugging, you may be asekd a few questions about how to handle exceptoins.
 These are "exception breakpoints" and vimspector remembers your choices while Vim is still running.

 Typically you can accept the defaults (just keep pressing `<CR>`!) as most debug adapter defaults are sane, but if you want to break on, say `uncaught exception`